 - Colostrum has immune-boosting properties that can help with digestion.

 - Green lipped mussels are a rich source of omega-3 fatty acids and minerals, antioxidants, vitamins, amino acids and enzymes.
-Make sure to buy a supplement that’s cold extracted as heat destroys the nutrients.

 - Phytoplankton contains Superoxide Dismutase, the king of the antioxidants.
 It’s good for reducing inflammation, supporting the liver and helping with digestive issues.